rubenwardy/minetest_modding_book/_en/quality/security.md

 end
 ```

-Can you spot the issue?
+Can you spot the problem?
 A malicious user could submit a formspec containing
 their own position values, allowing them to teleport to anywhere they wish to.
 This could even be automated using client modifications to essentially replicate
 the `/teleport` command with no need for a privilege.